nickmiller-iit/RSSW/annotation/notes.md

 Fundamentaly, the problem is a genome assembled from low coverage sequencing just isn't all that great.
 This was pretty much expected from the outset.

+## Sodium Channel Gene

+This got complicated enough that it is it's own directory with Makefile and notes

+## Cytochrome P450s

+### Finding with InterProScan

+After several attempts to get InterProScan running through Conda, it bacame clear that this was not going to work.
+Userd Singularity instead.

+Ran InterProScan on the BRAKER2 Predicred proteins.

+Running grep to look for "P450" or "p450" in the tsv output from InterProScan gives a total of 81 likely P450s.

+Lengths of the predicted CYPs are analyzed in the R Markdown doc.
+One immediate issue was three sequences that are >700 residues, way longer than we expect for a CYP: jg6524.t1, jg12337.t1, jg32387.t1.
+Taking a look at these with the online version of InterProScan confirms that these ap[pear to be fused gene models.
+In each case there is a near-complete CYP at the C-term.
+Annotations for the N-term are:

+jg6524.t1: Nothing
+jg12337.t1: A partial cytochrome P450
+jg32387.t1: Thyroglobulin domain

+The regions with the full length CYP are

+jg6524.t1: 234 - 741
+jg12337.t1: 389 - 804
+jg32387.t1: 372 - 815

+After edinting these there were a couple of outliers at 584 and 629 aas (jg41129.t1 and jg24569.t1).
+Closer inspection revelaed that these were annotated as NADPH-cytochrome p450 reductase.
+Removed these from the edited set, leaving a total of 79 CYPs.